Claudette Colbert: Mid-career, 1935–1944

 Colbert's rising profile internationally allowed her to renegotiate her contract, which raised her salary.
 For 1935 and 1936, she was listed sixth and eighth in Quigley's annual "Top-Ten Money-Making Stars Poll".

-The Gilded Lily (1935) was popular at that time, but she received an Academy Award nomination for her role in the hospital drama Private Worlds (1935).
+The Gilded Lily (directed by Wesley Ruggles) was popular, which was ranked the fifth best English language film by the National Board of Review in 1935.

+That success carried over to both films, She Married Her Boss (1935) and The Bride Comes Home (1935).
+But she earned a Best Actress Oscar nomination for her role in Gregory La Cava's pioneering psychological drama Private Worlds (1935).
+She starred in Frank Lloyd's adventure film Under Two Flags (1936, featuring Ronald Colman), which also brought her success at the box-office.

 In 1936, Colbert signed a new contract with Paramount, making her Hollywood's highest-paid actress.
 When the studio renewed her contract in 1938, she was again reported to be Hollywood's top-paid actress, with a salary of $426,924.
 At the peak of her popularity in the late 1930s, she earned $150,000 per film.
-In 1937 and 1938, she was listed as the fourteenth and sixth (respectively) top money-making woman in the U.S.
+In 1935, she was elected best-dressed film actress in the U.S..
+In 1937 and 1938, she was listed as the fourteenth and sixth (respectively) top money-making woman in the U.S..

-Colbert spent the rest of the 1930s deftly alternating between romantic comedies and dramas: She Married Her Boss (1935) with Melvyn Douglas; The Bride Comes Home (1935), with Fred MacMurray; Under Two Flags (1936) with Ronald Colman; Zaza (1939) with Herbert Marshall; and It's a Wonderful World (1939) with James Stewart.

-Colbert was 5 ft 5 in tall, higher than the average American woman at the time.
-One columnist wrote that Colbert placed her career "ahead of everything, save possibly her marriage", and that she had a strong sense of what was best for her, and a "deep-rooted desire to be in shape, efficient, and under control".
-A biographer wrote that Colbert "helped define femininity for her generation with her chic manner".
-Colbert once said, "I know what's best for me—after all."